Reportingonsuicide.cisco.com: Interview with Team Member Edgar Murillo

 Blogs from ODSC SpeakersConferencesResearchEurope 2020Healthcareposted by Jennifer Redmon August 3, 2020 Jennifer Redmon

 Last year, I established Cisco’s Data Science and AI for Good initiative as a channel for Cisconians to give back pro bono, using their professional expertise to help nonprofits make the world a better place through data and analytics.
-Almost a year later, in collaboration with Save.org, Reportingonsuicide.org, and The Erika Legacy Foundation, we’re excited to release https://reportingonsuicide.cisco.com/.
+Almost a year later, in collaboration with Save.org and Reportingonsuicide.org, we’re excited to release https://reportingonsuicide.cisco.com/.

 You’re probably wondering why we chose what appears to be a niche cause.
 On the surface, reporting, blogging, posting on social media or talking about suicide may not seem like a life- saving or life-endangering task.
 Yet HOW an individual’s death by suicide is discussed and reported is a contributing factor to whether the victim’s death will likely be followed by further tragedy.
 So much so that the World Health Organization (WHO) established media adoption of Reporting on Suicide Guidelines as one of 7 priority areas for suicide prevention.
 The WHO pamphlet for media reporting on suicide is publicly available here.